-Pupils and staff who engage in any of the unacceptable activity listed above may face disciplinary action in line with the school's policies on student behaviour/staff discipline/staff code of conduct.
+Pupils and staff who engage in any of the unacceptable activity listed above may face disciplinary action in line with the school's Staff Disciplinary Policy, Behaviour Policy or Codes of Conduct.
+Copies of our policies can be found on our website.
+Staff policies are on Teams.